 This required creating an outlet for the text field and using the NSString class to append two strings together.
 For a video demonstrating how to do this, check out this link.

 To get the latest version of iAppsReview, including my previous post's homework assignment, select this link.
-If you run into trouble while following the steps below, you can check out the video at this link to watch me perform the steps for you.

 The iOS Photo Library